raspiblitz/raspiblitz/FAQ.md

 The `acme.sh` script is installed in `/home/admin/.acme.sh/` - the configuration and the certificates are stored on the external hard disk in `/mnt/hdd/app-data/letsencrypt`.

+### How can I customize my RaspiBlitz or add other software?

+The RaspiBlitz is your computer to experiment with.
+Feel free to add your own scripts, edit the system or install further software from the command line.
+Just keep in mind that after an update/recovery the RaspiBlitz starts with a fresh and clean operating system again.
+So all your editings and installs might be gone.
+To prevent this you should do the following:

+- place own scripts and data that should survive an update/recovery into the `/mnt/hdd/app-data` directory
+- put all install commands & modification of the system into the script `/mnt/hdd/app-data/custom-installs.sh` that will be started automatically on a recovery/update.